 White’s advice: Don’t make cost cuts that decrease your market value.

 Numerous executives we spoke with echoed that notion.
 A cost reduction should not compromise or disrupt profitable/core products or services, nor should it prevent the business from rebounding expediently post-recession.
 Hasty spending cuts, said Couch, will be counterproductive in the long run.
 For instance, it can take up to six months to hire the right person for a role.
-Digital marketing campaigns can take six to 12 months to produce ROI, which makes canceling a campaign completely and then restarting an expensive and time-consuming process.
-No one should be putting out tone-deaf ads, but in most cases, you can adjust messaging and throttle back rather than stopping completely.
+Digital marketing campaigns can take six to 12 months to produce ROI, according to agency Metric Marketing, which makes canceling a campaign completely and then restarting an expensive and time-consuming process.
+In most cases, you can throttle back rather than stopping completely.

 In talking with executives, there was one cost-cutting commonality across industries: Real estate.
-Multiple leaders said they intend to reduce their property footprints in light of the normalization of virtual work.
+Multiple leaders said they intended to reduce their property footprints in light of the normalization of virtual work.

-The inclination towards slashing real estate costs in favor of remote operations isn’t just a temporary money-saver.
-Rather, we see it as indicative of a major change to how work is both conducted and constructed in the future.
-In our new Brainyard Summer 2020 Finance Priorities Survey, out soon, just 26% of respondents said most or all finance team members would be required to come back to the office full time once states allow businesses to reopen.
+The inclination towards slashing real estate costs while better supporting remote operations wasn’t just a temporary money-saver.
+Rather, it was indicative of a major change to how work will be both conducted and constructed in the future.
+In our new Brainyard Summer 2021 Survey, out soon, just 11% of respondents said all workers would be required to come back to the office full time once states allow businesses to reopen.

 In all cases, words matter.
 Azurite’s Diament says to put a positive spin on defensive actions.